QUALIFIED INTERMEDIARY SERVICES

 Years of Experience

 Accruit and its subsidiaries have been actively involved in real estate, trust administration and 1031 exchange transactions since 1978.
-Accruit’s executive team and experienced client service representatives can cumulatively claim nearly two centuries in the 1031 exchange business.
+Accruit’s executive team and experienced exchange operations team can cumulatively claim over two centuries in the 1031 exchange business.

 Safety and Security of Exchange Funds

-Accruit works with depositary banks uniquely situated to provide for the safety and security of exchanger funds.
+Accruit works with depositary banks uniquely situated to provide for the safety and security of exchanger funds, all funds are held in segregated bank accounts.
 Accruit has the ability to provide dual signature accounts requiring exchanger approval before the movement of exchanger funds.
 It also has the ability to provide qualified trust and escrow accounts to further protect deposits.

 Fidelity Bonding and E&O Insurance